jamescherti/easysession.el/README.md

 ![Build Status](https://github.com/jamescherti/easysession.el/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/github/license/jamescherti/easysession.el)

-The `easysession.el` Emacs package is a lightweight session manager for Emacs that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), and Emacs frames.
+The `easysession.el` Emacs package is a session manager for Emacs that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), and Emacs frames.
 It offers a convenient and effortless way to manage Emacs editing sessions and utilizes built-in Emacs functions to persist and restore frames.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents